RoKra99/ads_ss_23/README.md

 ### How to run tests:

 The tests compare the output of the implemented Data-structures/Algorithms to a straight forward algorithm preferrable using a standard library algorithm.
 For the predecessor queries the output is compared to "std::lower_bound" (see pd/implementation/manual.hpp).
 For the RMQ queries the output is compared to "std::min_element".
 To change the input for the test, change the input-variable at the top of the files and rebuild.
-Compare_naive is commented out since it consumes too much memory for the rmq_example_1.txt input, but it is indirectly tested through use in the other data structures.
 Alternatively you can generate a smaller test input to run the tests for the naive implementation.
+I am using a smaller test instance for rmq, since the naive approach conusmes, too much memory for larger inputs.
+Additionaly "std::min_element" is very slow.

 * build the projekt (see section above)
 * navigate to build directory
+* run ./generate_rmq -n 10000 (test instance for rmq)
 * run ./pd_test (for predecessor)
 * run ./rmq_test (for range minimum queries)